GalaGoldking/NOTES/Techs/nmap.md

 nmap -sC -sV 10.10.10.10
 # Scan Network Range
 nmap [Target Network Range] -sn
+# Scan Multiple IPs
+By specifying multiple addresses

+sudo nmap -sn -oA tnet 10.129.2.18 10.129.2.19 10.129.2.20

+If these IP addresses are next to each other, we can also define the range in the respective octet.

+sudo nmap -sn -oA tnet 10.129.2.18-20

-# Fitler nmap output to show only IP addresses
+# Filter nmap output to show only IP addresses

 nmap [Target network range] -sn -oA tnet | grep for | cut -d" " -f5